nicolaigj/100-days-of-code/R1/r1-rules.md

 10. Rules are rules, but if one day I have a huge craving for some specific type of food, I will allow myself to eat it.
 The catch is that it will be a small amount.
 11. I will drink at least 2 litres of water daily.
 12. I will minimize alcohol consumption to 3 beers or half a bottle wine a week.
+13. While eating out I will choose the healthier option.